In France, Mademoiselle is a complicated word!

 Well, due to the conflicting dynamics of social changes and a certain aspect of traditional French culture, when it comes to mademoiselle, it’s not simple at all!

 The history of mademoiselle

-You may recognize that mademoiselle contains two words: ma (my) and demoiselle (an old-fashioned way to say “lady”, as in a noblewoman).
+You may recognize that mademoiselle contains two words: ma (my) and demoiselle (an old-fashioned French word for “lady”, as in a noblewoman).
 Knowing that, it’s probably not surprising that this title came about in the Middle Ages, when courtly gentlemen and peasants alike used it to address young, unmarried women of the nobility.